Chih-Che-Fang/MyBazaar/docs/design.md

 [b 1 fish 2,3 0 test1]

 ## Automatic Multiple Server Deployment
+### Pre-created AMI image
+We already create a Amazon Linux2 AMI image with JDK 8 installed and made it public to access, later we can create new EC2 instances from the image, it provides us a machine that is able to compile the code and run the system

 ### Dynamic server creation
 We have pr-created Amazon AMI image that has Java SDK 8 installed.
 We dynamically create a security group that allows RPC access permission.
 We create an EC2 instance from the pre-created AMI image and attached it with the created security group.
 We tag each EC2 instance with a tag MyBazaar32144321" so that we can later access them and release them.